LavaMoat/LavaTube/README.md

     // a function that allows you to reveal additional props for a value (if you have more context on its type you might be able to get additional values by calling its methods) getAdditionalProps, // [default: () => []]

-    // when dealing with multiple Realms, we cant inspect Maps, Sets, or WeakMaps without knowing about the other Realm's named intrinsics.
-This option allows you to specify these. realms, // [default: [globalThis]]
+    // when dealing with multiple Realms (eg browser: iframes, node: vms), we cant inspect Maps, Sets, or WeakMaps without knowing about the other Realm's named intrinsics.
+This option allows you to specify all known Realm globalThis objects. globalThese, // [default: [globalThis]]

     // a function for modifying how the path segment strings are generated. generateKey, // [default: (key, value) => key]